utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/reregister_and_terminate.md

 ### Terminate MFA Use
 {:#terminate}

-We recommend that you continue using MFA for security reasons, but, for unavoidable circumstances, we can take measures to terminate MFA use and reverse your UTokyo Account settings to allow signing in with only a password.
+We ask you to continue using MFA for security reasons, but, for unavoidable circumstances, we can take measures to terminate MFA use and reverse your UTokyo Account settings to allow signing in with only a password.
 Please follow the instructions below.

 1. Please apply for termination by following the procedures in “[Application](#application-method)”.
 1. The MFA for your account will be terminated.
 A notification email will be sent after a while.